 The functions described in this section are intended as conveniences for the drivers in implementing their GetAttribute, SetAttribute, and EndJob functions.
 The DDX drivers are not required to use the functions described in this section, but it is strongly recommended that they do so.
 These functions provide the driver with insulation from the underlying print spooling system, and are intended to allow drivers developed for the initial sample server to function in environments where more capable printing systems (e.g. Palladium) are in place.
 These functions do not attempt to mirror the API afforded by the Palladium system, but should provide sufficient capabilities to allow a driver access to all attributes accessible via a Palladium based-system.
-A driver which chooses not to use these functions is unlikely to integrate smoothly into a Palladium-based environment.
-Note that the Attribute Store functions do no error checking of Printer, Document, or Page attributes, as such checking is left entirely in the hands of the driver.
+A driver which chooses not to use these functions do no error checking of Printer, Document, or Page attributes, as such checking is left entirely in the hands of the driver.
 Driver writers are advised to write their context initialization code such that it gets the attributes, and edits them prior to responding to the first GetAttributes request from a client.
 A store of Job attributes is maintained and error-checked internally by the attribute store.